 Last week, we were off skiing in Switzerland.
-We first had a stopover in Trier as we wanted to cut the 900km trip in two as we could only start driving at 15.30 in view of school.
+We first had a stopover in Trier as we wanted to cut the 900km trip in two as we could only start driving at 15.30 because of school.

-As it is rather difficult to get a hotel room for 4 persons, it always is challenging to find something (affordable) in the holiday season.
-With some luck I found Hotel Becker’s in Olewig, just to the south of Trier on the Riesling Weinstrasse, and immediately booked a room.
+It is already tricky to get a hotel room for 4 persons per se, so finding something affordable in the holiday season is always a challenge.
+With some luck, I found Hotel Becker’s in Olewig, just to the south of Trier on the Riesling Weinstrasse, and immediately booked a room.

-Afterwards, I checked out their website to see if we could get something to eat when would arrive, only to find out that their chef Wolfgang Becker has been awarded with 2 Michelin stars for the Becker’s Restaurant!
+Afterward, I checked out their website to see if we could get something to eat when would arrive, only to find out that their chef Wolfgang Becker has been awarded 2 Michelin stars the Becker’s Restaurant!
 His wife Christine is also the sommelier.

-Incredibly busy bees these two: in the same building that historically functioned as the Becker family winery (which Wolfgang took over in 1997) they also run a second – more rustic styled – restaurant Weinhaus (for which Wolfgang was awarded his 1st Michelin star in 2001), a hotel with design rooms in the new annex and other rooms in the old Weinhaus and a wine bar.
-It goes without saying that their own Becker wines are prominently present.
+Incredibly busy bees these two.
+In the same building that historically functioned as the Becker family winery (which Wolfgang took over in 1997) they also run a second – more rustic styled – restaurant Weinhaus (for which Wolfgang was awarded his 1st Michelin star in 2001) as well a hotel with design rooms in the new annex and other rooms in the old Weinhaus.
+The wine bar obviously has Becker wines prominently present.
 To top it all, they also opened a Bar/Restaurant/Deli, Becker’s XO, in downtown Trier last year!

-Alas, Becker’s Restaurant was closed for 3 weeks… D’oh!
+Alas, just when we wanted to go, Becker’s Restaurant was closed for 3 weeks… D’oh!
 Furthermore, the menu for the Weinhaus seemed a bit challenging for tired kids too, so we decided to have dinner en route.
-Nevertheless, when we arrived, we were welcomed with a complementary half-bottle of their 2012 Riesling (trocken) in our room in the Weinhaus.
+Nevertheless, when we arrived, we were welcomed with a complimentary half-bottle of their 2012 Riesling (trocken) in our room in the Weinhaus.
 It was really stunning, so I spent the rest of the evening scanning their list of available wines…